mekarpeles/math.mx/README.md

 # [Math.mx](http://math.mx)

 Towards a comprehensive graph of mathematical domains and topics.

-Math.mx (mathematics) is a zoomable d3 treegraph of hierarchical mathematical topics (a navigatable taxonomy of math).
+Math.mx (mathematics) is a zoomable tree map of hierarchical mathematical topics (a navigatable taxonomy of math).
 It's goal is to give one a holistic mechanism for exploring all of math, to learn what they don't know, to discover and see how fields are related, and to contribute/associate resources to help others better undestand each topic.
+Its data set is the American Mathematics Society (AMS) MSC2010 taxonomy classifications.

 ## Running JS-Only